-- S3: March
+S3: February

-- S4: January
+S4: February

-- S5/6: November
+S5/6: November

 Where there is concern about a pupil's progress, parents may be contacted by a Head of House or Depute Head Teacher.
 Any parent worried about their child's progress should feel free to contact their child's Head of House to discuss the matter.
+Reporting to parents will be reviewed in session 2014-15.